 The Delaware courts have taken the lead in formulating legal standards for directors' risk oversight duties, particularly following In re Caremark International Inc. Derivative Litigation, the seminal 1996 decision defining the scope of director liability for the corporation's failure to comply with external legal requirements.
-The Caremark line of cases has held that directors can be liable under breach of fiduciary duty for a failure of board oversight only where there is

-"sustained or systematic failure of the board to exercise oversight-such as an utter failure to attempt to assure a reasonable information and reporting system exists" or a deliberate failure to monitor an existing system resulting in a disregard of a pattern of "red flags."
+The Caremark line of cases has held that directors can be liable under breach of fiduciary duty for a failure of board oversight only where there is "sustained or systematic failure of the board to exercise oversight-such as an utter failure to attempt to assure a reasonable information and reporting system exists" or a deliberate failure to monitor an existing system resulting in a disregard of a pattern of "red flags."
 Delaware Court of Chancery decisions in the decades following Caremark regularly dismissed shareholder suits claiming such a total failure of oversight responsibility.
 See, for example, our memos discussing In re The Goldman Sachs Group, Inc. Shareholder Litigation (2011), Oklahoma Firefighters Pension & Retirement System v.
 Corbat (2017), and City of Birmingham Retirement and Relief System v.
 Good (2017).

 More recent rulings, however, show that the risk of exposure for failure of oversight is real, and that courts are willing to permit stockholder claims alleging breaches of fiduciary duty by directors to proceed to discovery where the complaint alleges with specificity that the board ignored red flags reflecting underlying compliance, safety, reporting or other risks or that the board gave insufficient attention to such matters, despite the existence of company-wide policies and procedures on the topic.
 These decisions have denied motions to dismiss claims that boards failed to act in good faith to maintain board-level systems for monitoring mission critical functions, such as product safety, pharmaceutical trial testing, and financial reporting.
 A history of unaddressed deficiencies and a failure by the company to provide books and records documenting active board supervision of the compliance and risk assessment functions have been among the chief aggravating factors driving these judicial decisions.
 See, e.g., Hughes v.
 Hu; Marchand v.
-Barnhill (Bluebell Creameries); In Re Clovis Oncology Inc. Derivative Litigation; In Re The Boeing Company Derivative Litigation.1
+Barnhill (Bluebell Creameries); In Re Clovis Oncology Inc. Derivative Litigation; In Re The Boeing Company Derivative Litigation; Lebanon County Emps.
+Ret.
+Sys. v.
+Collis; Ontario Provincial Council of Carpenters' Pension Trust Fund v.
+Walton.1

-That said, Delaware courts continue to recognize that only "a deliberate failure to act" will give rise to failure-of-oversight liability and that board risk management and compliance structures can go a long way to protecting directors against fiduciary breach claims.
-See, e.g., Firemen's Retirement System of St. Louis v.
-Sorenson; City of Detroit Police and Retirement Sys. v.
-Hamrock.
-Having documented control and monitoring functions commensurate with the scope and scale of a company's risks is therefore critical.
+That said, Caremark claims do not eviscerate the protections of the business judgment rule, as we have written.
+Delaware courts continue to recognize that only "a deliberate failure to act" will give rise to failure-of-oversight liability and that board risk management and compliance structures can go a long way in protecting directors against fiduciary breach claims.
+See, e.g.,